-If James is admitted to the hospital because of chest pain, he’ll need to pay the hospital the Part A deductible.
-This deductible is $1,364 and requires payment for each benefit period.
+If James becomes inpatient the hospital because of chest pain, he’ll need to pay the Part A deductible.
+The Part A deductible costs $1,420 and requires payment for each benefit period.

-So, if two weeks later James breaks his hip and becomes admitted to the hospital, he’ll need to pay the Part A deductible again.
-Also, James will pay 20% of the remaining hospital costs.
+So, if two weeks later, James breaks his hip and becomes an inpatient in the hospital, he’ll need to pay the Part A deductible again.
+Also, James will pay 20% of the hospital costs.

-Now, If James had Medigap Plan F, then he wouldn’t pay anything except his monthly insurance premium.
+Now, If James had Plan F, then he wouldn’t pay anything except his monthly premium.

 Alabama Medicare Benefits Parts & Plans Broken Down

-Understanding Medicare in Alabama can be difficult; discover the basics below and learn how selecting a plan can be made simple!
+Understanding Medicare in Alabama can be hard; discover the basics below and learn how to select a plan!

 Alabama state health insurance benefits are as follows:

-- Medicare Part A: Hospital coverage is utilized for care a beneficiary may receive during hospitalization such as an inpatient hospital, a skilled nursing facility, a nursing home as well as home health care and some hospice settings.
+- Medicare Part A: Hospital coverage is for care a beneficiary during a hospital, a skilled nursing facility, a nursing home, home health care, and some hospice settings.

-- Medicare Part B: Utilized for doctor and outpatient coverage.
-This is for most medically necessary and preventive services.
+- Medicare Part B: Mostly, Part B covers medically necessary and preventive services.
 Such as annual wellness visits, outpatient services, medical equipment, labs, and x-rays.

 - Medicare Advantage or Part C: Many of these plans are $0 a month.
-Typically, they include prescription coverage.
-However, these plans have serious limitations; such as doctor networks and prior authorization requirements.
+Typically, they include Part D. However, these plans have severe limitations, such as doctor networks and prior authorization demands.

-- Medicare Part D: Prescription Drug Plans (PDP) cover medications.
-They’re used alongside with Traditional Medicare Parts A & B.
+- Medicare Part D: Prescription Drug Plans (PDP) cover pills.

-- Alabama Medigap Insurance Plans: Created to cover what traditional Medicare does not.
-A Medigap policy combined with a PDP will give an Alabama beneficiary optimum coverage.
+- Alabama Medigap Insurance Plans: Covers the portion of costs Medicare doesn’t pay.
+A Medigap policy with a PDP will give an Alabama beneficiary excellent coverage.